-The festive period gives endurance runners the chance to get ready for 2019, writes David Lowes
+The festive period gives endurance runners the chance to get ready for the new year, writes David Lowes

 The winter season is already well under way and most of the evening training runs will have been done under street lighting.
 Of course, there is nothing wrong with that, it’s what everyone else does after all.
 However, this puts restrictions on where you can train and one of the downsides is of course monotony – it’s the same route day in day out.